What is an “Obstacle”?

 (By Tonya Tannenbaum)

-In acting, an obstacle is a person or object that stands in the way of the character achieving his or her objective.
+In acting, an obstacle is a person or object that stands in the way of your character achieving his or her objective.
 Obstacles can also be internal or psychological.

 Obstacles are at the heart of dramatic tension.
-A character has an objective that he or she would like to achieve.
-If the character’s need or desire to reach their objective is strong enough, they will take action to achieve this objective.
+Your character has an objective that he or she would like to achieve.
+If your character’s need or desire to reach their objective is strong enough, they will take action to achieve this objective.

 Standing in the way of the character achieving their objective is the obstacle.
 The obstacle is often a person, or persons.
 For example, in Shakespeare, Romeo and Juliet, having fallen in love, had an objective.
 They wanted to be together as husband and wife.
 But the two “star-cross’d lovers” had one big obstacle that stood in the way: a long-standing blood feud between their families.
 The Montagues and the Capulets were sworn enemies.
 The hatred between the two families ran so deep that even the servants of the families were at odds.